Function X Price Hits $0.12 on Exchanges (FX)

-Function X (FX) traded 0.6% higher against the dollar during the 24 hour period ending at 17:00 PM E.T. on July 12th.
-One Function X token can currently be bought for $0.12 or 0.00000206 BTC on popular exchanges.
-During the last seven days, Function X has traded up 13.1% against the dollar.
-Function X has a market capitalization of $48.42 million and $437,205.60 worth of Function X was traded on exchanges in the last 24 hours.
+Function X (FX) traded up 1.1% against the dollar during the 24-hour period ending at 0:00 AM E.T. on July 12th.
+Over the last week, Function X has traded up 14.3% against the dollar.
+One Function X token can now be bought for about $0.12 or 0.00000207 BTC on popular cryptocurrency exchanges.
+Function X has a market capitalization of $48.91 million and $378,008.23 worth of Function X was traded on exchanges in the last 24 hours.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.